 Tennessee H.O.V Lanes Today

-HOV lanes were instituted in the State of Tennessee in 1993 to promote ridesharing to reduce congestion on urban interstates.
+HOV lanes were instituted in the State of Tennessee in 1993 to promote ridesharing with the purpose of reducing congestion on urban interstates.
 The central concept for HOV lanes is to move more people rather than more cars, which is a core argument for bus and other mass transit options too.
 Per Tennessee Code 55-8-188, vehicles traveling in HOV lanes must carry the minimum number of people posted on the entrance signs.
 In Tennessee, that means at least two people.
 Exceptions include motorcycles and low emission vehicles with a Smart Pass sticker.
-Table 1 shows all HOV lanes in Tennessee, which are located in the Nashville or Memphis metro areas.
+New lane markings for all HOV lanes in Tennessee, which are located in the Nashville or Memphis metro areas, can be seen here.

 For the purposes of this report, “Nashville” or the “Middle Tennessee Metro Area” generally refers to Davidson, Rutherford, Wilson and Williamson Counties where HOV lanes exist.
 The “Memphis Metro Area” covers the ten surrounding counties reaching, reaching to Arkansas, and Mississippi borders.